JoyceMiryamH/Messages-Service-Spring-Boot-REST-API/README.md

 ### Continuous Integration
 master [![Build Status](https://travis-ci.com/JoyceMiryamH/Messages-Service-Spring-Boot-REST-API.svg?branch=master)](https://travis-ci.com/JoyceMiryamH/Messages-Service-Spring-Boot-REST-API)

 ### Architecture
 This application was build in Java with the use of the Spring Boot framework following a RESTful design pattern.
 It can be broken down into three distinct layers; the model, the controller and the service.
 The application is connected to a MySQL database, using Spring Data JPA to access the database.

+The model(s) of the application are organised under the model package.

+The MessageRepository class is an extension of the CrudRepository interface helping the service layer to persist and retrieve the data from MySQL.
+The CrudRepository implements basic CRUD operations, including count, delete, deleteById, save, saveAll, findById, and findAll.

+The service layer is defined under the service package.

+The controller layer interacts with the service layer to get a job done whenever it receives a request from the api layer.
+It binds everything together right from the moment a request is intercepted till the response is prepared and sent back.
+The controller layer is present in the controller package,

+#### Libraries/Tools Used
+The following libraries were used during the development of this application:
+* Spring Boot : Server side framework
+* Docker : Containerising framework
+* MySQL : SQL database
+* Swagger : API documentation

 ##### Class Diagram
 ![Class Diagram](classDiagram.png)